 Students are encouraged to participate in athletic programs while enrolled at Sweet Home High School.
-We have partnered with Family ID (www.familyid.com) to offer online information and registration for Athletics.
-ALL 2018 ATHLETIC REGISTRATIONS MUST BE COMPLETED ONLINE.
-The deadline to complete registration for Fall athletic teams is Friday, August 10, 2018.
+We have partnered with ArbiterSports (www.arbitersports.com) to offer online information and registration for Athletics.

+ALL 2022-2023 ATHLETIC REGISTRATIONS MUST BE COMPLETED ONLINE.
+Fall practices BEGIN August 15, 2022.